 Tait provided the DoD with a P25 digital system.
-TB9100 base stations were installed at three sites, one at Alice Springs and two others in the surrounding area.
-TM9155 mobiles and TP9160 portables have been deployed to maintenance personnel and vehicles.
-A spare TB9100 has been provided to enable quick response to any maintenance issues.
-Tait's P25 digital system has significantly improved coverage between the facilities without requiring additional sites or channels.
-The TB9100's Ethernet interface allowed the three repeater sites to be linked via voice-over-IP.
-This created the wider area network required to cover the 30,000 square kilometers of land.
+Tait P25 TB9100 base stations were installed at three sites – one at Alice Springs and two others in the surrounding area.
+Tait P25 TM9155 mobiles and TP9160 portables were deployed to maintenance personnel and vehicles.
+A spare Tait P25 TB9100 base station was provided to enable quick response to any maintenance issues.

-Talk-groups, a standard P25 conventional feature, has been implemented to improve internal security measures and further streamline communications.
-By grouping users into talk-groups DoD has greater control over who listens to what.
-This capability also helps streamline communications by ensuring others on the network are not disturbed by irrelevant chatter.
+Talk groups, a standard P25 conventional feature, have been implemented to improve internal security measures and further streamline communications.
+By grouping users into talk groups, the DoD has greater control over who listens to what, which helps streamline communications by ensuring others on the network are not disturbed by irrelevant chatter.

 Benefitting from the improvements of the Tait P25 digital communications system, BAE staff are now better equipped to perform their role in Australia’s defense, from the Alice Springs facility.